-The existence of light sterile neutrinos has cosmological implications the discussion of which lies outside the scope of the present article (for a discussion of the cosmological constraints on light sterile neutrinos see, e.g., [265,75]).
+The existence of light sterile neutrinos has cosmological implications the discussion of which lies outside the scope of the present article (for a discussion of the cosmological constraints on light sterile neutrinos see, e.g., [314,75]).

-The hypothesis of existence of light sterile neutrinos with eV scale masses and charged current couplings to the electron and muon quoted above will be tested in a number of experiments with reactor and accelerator neutrinos, and neutrinos from artificial sources, some of which are under preparation and planned to start taking data already this year (see, e.g., [266] for a detailed list and discussion of the planned experiments).
+The hypothesis of existence of light sterile neutrinos with eV scale masses and charged current couplings to the electron and muon quoted above, is already being tested, as we have discussed, in a few running experiments, and will be tested in a large number of experiments with reactor and accelerator neutrinos, and neutrinos from artificial sources, some of which are under preparation and are planned to start taking data already this (2017) year (see, e.g., [315] for a detailed list and discussion of the planned experiments).

-14.14.
+14.15.
 Outlook